rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 **Debug - Store base64 updates**

-If checked, all incoming base64 encoded updates (commands) will be stored in the *DebugFiles* folder.
+If checked, all incoming base64 encoded updates (statuses) will be stored in the *DebugFiles* folder.
 The files will be named ``Base64_`` followed by date/timestamp.

 **Exit**